 I’ve been using Rescuetime for a few weeks and it really has helped to nudge up my focus and be more productive!

 One tip if you decide to use this free app – make a bet with a friend – make sure it’s a decent value bet and see who can have the most productive week.

 Now you CAN assign websites such as Facebook and Reddit into a productive category, so just make sure he/she has not put anything in that category that doesn’t belong!

 It takes an average of 23 minutes and 15 seconds to get back to the task you were working on after a distraction breaks your focus.

-What's more, a study by Sapience Analytics have also shown that we are distracted on average every 11 minutes.
+What’s more, a study by Sapience Analytics has also shown that we are distracted on average every 11 minutes.